adi2004/ogame-bot/README.md

 ###### Credentials
  - uni: The universe in which you're playing (eg. https://s128-it.ogame.gameforge.com is universe 128)
+ - server : The server you're currently playing in (eg. https://s128-it.ogame.gameforge.com is 'it' without commas)
  - username : Your account email
  - password : Your account password